 The Documentary Short film winner will take home a cash prize of $500.
 HIFF is proud of the many short film winners from past festivals that have gone onto successful careers and that have won Oscars.
 Four shorts from recent editions were nominated for Academy Awards® in the short documentary category, including MONDAYS AT RACINE; OPEN HEART; KINGS POINT; and Lucy Walker’s THE TSUNAMI AND THE CHERRY BLOSSOM, which made its US Premiere at HIFF.

-Through Festival-wide balloting, HIFF audiences selects their favorite films in three categories:
+Through Festival-wide balloting, HIFF2016 audiences selected their favorite films in three categories.

 The Brizzolara Family Foundation Award for a Film of Conflict & Resolution

 17 years ago, HIFF Board member Kim Brizzolara founded the Films of Conflict & Resolution section.
 Ever since this program has been dedicated to showcasing films that deal with the complex issues and societal effects of war and violence, and the attendant human dramas, in creative ways.
 The 2016 Films of Conflict & Resolution (C&R) program includes four feature films and a program of short films that call on the audience to learn, react, and engage in worthy causes.

 This award recognizes one of the feature films in the series with a cash prize of $5,000 from the Brizzolara Family Foundation and a panel discussion after its screening, encouraging dialogue and action.